Several dead in Copenhagen mall shooting; suspect arrested | Law-Order

 Several dead in Copenhagen mall shooting; suspect arrested

-A gunman opened fire inside a busy shopping mall in the Danish capital on Sunday, killing several people and wounding several others, police said.A 22-year-old Danish man was arrested, Copenhagen police inspector Sren Thomassen told reporters, adding there was no indication that anyone else was involved in the attack, though police were still investigating.
+Gunman opened fire inside a busy shopping mall in the Danish capital Sunday, killing several people and wounding several others, police said.A 22-year-old Danish man was arrested, Copenhagen police inspector Sren Thomassen told reporters, adding there was no indication that anyone else was involved in the attack, though police were still investigating.

 - Country: